microsoft/fluentui-blazor/README.md

 The source for `@fluentui/web-components` is hosted in the [Fluent UI](https://github.com/microsoft/fluentui/tree/master/packages/web-components) mono-repository.
 Documentation on the components is available on [docs.microsoft.com](https://docs.microsoft.com/en-us/fluent-ui/web-components/).
 The FluentUI Web Components are built on [FAST](https://www.fast.design/) and work in every major browser.

-## When upgrading from an earlier version
+## Upgrading from an earlier version

 If you are upgrading from an earlier version of the library, please see the [what's new](https://www.fluentui-blazor.net/whatsnew) for information on (breaking) changes.